GenericProgrammer1234/Noml/README.md

 3. Under "User variables" or "System variables" (depending on whether you want to set the PYTHONPATH for your user or the entire system), locate the "Path" variable and click "Edit."

-4. In the "Edit Environment Variable" window, click "New," and add the path to the `Noml_Plus` directory.
-For example, if `Noml_Plus` is in your user's Documents folder, you would add something like:
+4. In the "Edit Environment Variable" window, click "New," and add the path to the `Noml` directory.
+For example, if `Noml` is in your user's Documents folder, you would add something like:

    ```
-   C:\Users\<YourUsername>\Documents\Noml_Plus
+   C:\Users\<YourUsername>\Documents\Noml
    ```

 5. Click "OK" to save the changes.